Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 What Is Shame?

-Shame is an emotion that will not just derail a journey to happiness and contentment; it is so powerful that it can prevent us from even imagining a promising, fulfilling future.
+Shame is an emotion that can derail a journey to happiness and contentment.
+It is so powerful that it can prevent us from even imagining a promising, fulfilling future.

 If we can and do imagine a world where life is different, yet continue to harbor feelings of shame, it is still virtually guaranteed that will be unable to move away from our status quo, no matter how much we want to do so.